 Boiling an egg is an art form: getting it right makes for a happy breakfast table, but get it wrong, and experience the writhing discomfort of failed egg-spectations.
 Sadly, we’ve lost count of the number of times we have tried boiling an egg, cracking the shell after a few minutes to find a messy disaster of shells and green yolks.
 But whether you dig soft-boiled or hard-boiled, cooking eggs to perfection can be done if you follow a few easy steps.

-Some egg-cellent (okay, we’ll stop with the “egg” words now) recipes using hard-boiled eggs:
+We love these egg-cellent (okay, we’ll stop with the “egg” words now) recipes starring a perfectly hard-boiled egg: